Super heavy-lift launch vehicle

-Many early super heavy-lift launch vehicle concepts were produced in the 1960s, including the Sea Dragon.
+Several super heavy-lift launch vehicle concepts were produced in the 1960s, including the Sea Dragon.
 During the Space Race, the Saturn V and N1 were built by the United States and Soviet Union, respectively.
-After the Saturn V's successful Apollo program and the N1's failures, the Soviets' Energia launched twice in the 1980s, once with the Buran spaceplane.
-The next two decades saw multiple concepts drawn out once again, most notably Shuttle-derived vehicles and Rus-M, but none would be built.
-In the 2010s, super heavy-lift launch vehicles received interest once again, leading to the launch of the Falcon Heavy and the Space Launch System, and the beginning of development of Starship, Long March, and Yenisei rockets.
+After the Saturn V's successful Apollo program and the N1's failures, the Soviets' Energia launched twice in the 1980s, once bearing the Buran spaceplane.
+The next two decades saw multiple concepts drawn out once again, most notably Space Shuttle-derived vehicles and Rus-M, but none were built.
+In the 2010s, super heavy-lift launch vehicles received interest once again, leading to the launch of the Falcon Heavy, the Space Launch System, and Starship, and the beginning of development of the Long March and Yenisei rockets.